omgmog/omgmog.github.com/_posts/2013/2013-08-24-adding-support-for-more-tag-to-jekyll-without-plugins.md

 ---
+comments_issue: 70

-title: "Adding support for &lt;!-- more --> tag to Jekyll without plugins"
+title: Adding support for &lt;!-- more --> tag to Jekyll without plugins
-tags: ["project", "tutorial", "tip", "code", "software", "usability", "development", "jekyll"]
+tags:
+  - project
+  - tutorial
+  - tip
+  - code
+  - software
+  - usability
+  - development
+  - jekyll
-updated: 2014-08-10
+updated: 2014-08-10T00:00:00.000Z
 ---
 Here's a quick tip for an approach I've started using to split post content at a given point for displaying in an archive page, without using a plugin.